telliott99/MySwift2/chapter4/closures_med.rst

     [a*, b*, c*]
     >

-Now, maybe we don't expect to want to reuse ``star`` in any other place.
+Now, maybe we don't expect we will reuse ``star`` in any other place.
 Or... well, there are some common usages we can talk about in a bit.
 So modify the example to use a closure:

 .. sourcecode:: bash